UBS axes 3,500 jobs in cost-cutting push

 Investment banks worldwide have been hit by slow trading due to the debt problems in the euro zone and United States, as well as regulations aimed at forcing banks to hold more capital to protect them from future shocks after the 2008 global financial crisis.

+UBS, which has put the future of its fixed income unit under review, joins a growing line of banks cutting staff.

-Credit Suisse has said it would cut around 2,000 jobs after weak trading activity and the strong franc hit its second-quarter results, and thousands of jobs are going at HSBC, Barclays, Goldman Sachs and elsewhere.
+Credit Suisse has said it would cut around 2,000 jobs after weak trading activity and the strong franc hit its second-quarter results, and thousands of jobs are going at HSBC (HSBA.L), Barclays (BARC.L), Goldman Sachs (GS.N) and elsewhere.

 Big hikes in fixed salaries since the financial crisis to compensate for tougher bonus rules has left banks with an inflexible cost base that they now need to shrink after a bumpy year so far.